-- 78. The Individual Defendants, Commissioner, Deputy Commissioners, and the superintendents engaged in discriminatory acts against Plaintiffs and the Class, as defined below, of African-American Water Department employees, including: - a.
-Creating, encouraging and tolerating a hostile work environment; - b. assigning less desirable work assignments;
+- 78. The Commissioners, Deputy Commissioners, and the superintendents engaged in discriminatory acts against Plaintiffs and the Class, as defined below, of African-American Water Department employees, including: - a.
+Creating, encouraging and tolerating a hostile work environment; - b. assigning less desirable work assignments; - c. assigning less overtime; - d. denial of promotions or positions "Glass Ceiling"; - e. denial of transfers, shifts, and days off "Glass Wall"; - f. subjecting them to unwelcome racial intimidation and harassment;

-- c. assigning less overtime; - d. denial of promotions "Glass Ceiling"; - e. denial of transfers, shifts, and days off "Glass Wall"; - f. subjecting them to unwelcomed racial intimidation and harassment; - g. subjecting them to harsh and undue discipline; and - h. subjecting them to retaliatory, adverse actions. - 79.
-As part of the culture of racism at the Water Department, the Commissioner, Deputy Commissioners, and the superintendents used criteria and methods of administration in making personnel decisions described herein that discriminated against African-Americans based on their race or had the effect of discriminating against them based on their race, particularly as compared to Caucasians. - 80.
-The hostile work environment for African-Americans created by Defendants is demonstrated by, among other things, email traded by the Individual Defendants and other supervisors on their City of Chicago computers, on City of Chicago time, and using their City of Chicago email addresses.
-The emails described below are examples of the numerous messages that were openly circulated by Caucasian Commissioners, chiefs, and supervisors. - 81.
-The Individual Defendants sent or were recipients of email messages that contained racially derogatory content targeted at African-Americans.
-The Individual Defendants were recipients of such messages because other employees of the Water Department were aware of the Individual Defendants' racial animus towards African-Americans.
+- g. subjecting them to harsh and undue discipline; and - h. subjecting them to retaliatory, adverse actions. - 79.
+As part of the culture of racism at the Water Department, the Commissioners, Deputy Commissioners, and the superintendents used subjective and/or discretionary criteria and methods of administration in making personnel decisions described herein that discriminated against African-Americans based on race or had the effect of discriminating against them based on their race, particularly as compared to Caucasians. - 80.
+The hostile work environment for African-Americans is demonstrated by, among other things, emails traded by the Caucasian leadership and other supervisors on their City of Chicago computers, on City of Chicago time, and using their City of Chicago email addresses.
+The emails described below are examples of the numerous messages that were openly circulated by Caucasian Commissioners, managers, and supervisors. - 81.
+Murphy, Bresnahan and others sent or were recipients of email messages that contained racially derogatory content targeted at African-Americans.
+Murphy, Bresnahan and others were recipients of such messages because other employees of the Water Department were aware of their racial animus towards African-Americans. - 82.
+The wide distribution of racially derogatory messages within the Water Department was well known among the Water Department Commissioners, Deputy Commissioners and the superintendents.
+The transmission of racially derogatory messages about African-Americans demonstrated that the highest levels of the Water Department were hostile towards African-Americans and would endorse and countenance similar conduct and statements by other Water Department employees.

-- 82. The distribution of racially derogatory messages within the Water Department was well known among the Water Department Commissioners, Deputy Commissioners and the superintendents.
-The transmission of racially derogatory messages about African-Americans demonstrated that the highest levels of the Water Department were hostile towards African-Americans and would endorse and countenance similar conduct and statements by other Water Department employees. - 83.
-For example, Defendant Alan Stark would condone and encourage racist remarks and behavior by not disciplining white people who sent cartoons and other negative information (e.g., crosses and swastikas) to African-American employees.
+- 83. For example, Stark would condone and encourage racist remarks and behavior by not disciplining Caucasian people who sent cartoons and other negative information (e.g., crosses and swastikas) to African-American employees.
 This was well known throughout the Water Department, yet Stark was never disciplined. - 84.
-Likewise, Defendant William Bresnahan traded racially derogatory messages with former colleagues in the in the Chicago Police Department (where Bresnahan formerly worked), including an email message about a black lady's driver's license and her "ethnic" name and an email message about "niggers."

-Setting a public example for others in the Water Department, Bresnahan laughed and joked about the messages openly in front of other Water Department employees, as was well known throughout the Water Department, but Bresnahan was never reprimanded or disciplined.
+Likewise, Bresnahan traded racially derogatory messages with former colleagues in the in the Chicago Police Department (where Bresnahan formerly worked), including an email message about a black lady's driver's license and her "ethnic" name and an email message about "niggers."
+Setting a public example for others in the Water Department, Bresnahan laughed and joked about the messages openly in front of other Water Department employees, as was well known throughout the Water Department, but Bresnahan was never reprimanded or disciplined. - 85.
+Similarly, Paul Hansen,2 a Water Department Superintendent and a policymaker, shared racially derogatory emails with Murphy, Bresnahan and other Caucasian leaders.
+For example, Hansen sent a link to an online video supposedly showing several Kenyans unsuccessfully trying to fly an aircraft they had built, stating: "They are human beings.
+Just like us!
+Only 100 years later."